Anchormen/sql4es/README.md

 drop table myindex2;
 ```

-1. use the index

-2. insert two documents into the new type called mytype (the type will be created and mapping will be done dynamically by elasticsearch).
+1. insert two documents into the new type called mytype (the type will be created and mapping will be done dynamically by elasticsearch).
 Check the DatabaseExplorer option to view the mapping created.

-3. show all fields present in mytype
+2. show all documents present in mytype

-4. execute a search and show the score
+3. execute a search and show the score

-5. show the Elasticsearch query performed for the search
+4. show the Elasticsearch query performed for the search

-6. create a new index and a new type based on the documents in mytype.
-Note that mytype2 has some different fields than the type it was created of.
+5. create a new index and a new type based on the documents in mytype.
+Note that mytype2 has some different fieldnames than the type it was created of.

-7. delete some documents
+6. delete some documents

-8. make the newly created index 'myindex2' the active one
+7. make the newly created index 'myindex2' the active one

-9. show all documents within mytype2
+8. show all documents within mytype2

-10. create a view (alias) for myindex and myindex2 with a filter
+9. create a view (alias) for myindex and myindex2 with a filter

-11. make the newly created view the active one
+10. make the newly created view the active one

-12. select all documents present within the view, note that:
+11. select all documents present within the view, note that:

     1. not all documents are shown due to the filter on the alias